haru/redmine_home_project/README.md

 - Redirects Redmine's root page (`/`) to a specific project's overview page
 - Easy project selection through the plugin settings interface
-- Permission-based access control (guest users can only access public projects)
+- Permission-based access control (respects user permissions for project access)
+- Falls back to the default Welcome page if no project is configured or user lacks access

 ## Requirements